wences-sanchez/Knowledge-Base/pages/Networking All-In-One for Dummies (highlights).md

 			- Dynamic Host Configuration Protocol (DHCP), which allows computers that join a network to be assigned an IP address.
 When a network interface is first connected to a network, it sends out a broadcast message requesting the address of the network’s DHCP server.
 Every device on the network sees this packet.
 But only the DHCP service will respond.
 		- -
 		- -
 		- However, mesh networks are common for metropolitan or wide area networks.
 These networks use routers to route packets from network to network.
-For reliability and performance reasons, routers are usually arranged in a way that provides multiple paths between any two nodes on the network in a mesh-like arrangement. #space
+For reliability and performance reasons, routers are usually arranged in a way that provides multiple paths between any two nodes on the network in a mesh-like arrangement. #ñspace
 		- -